ibbles/LearningUnreal/Lightmass.md

 # Visualization

 When working with Lightmass it can help to switch the [[View Mode]] to Lighting Only.
-This is especially helpful when there are objects with an [[Emissive Materials|Emissive Material]] and Use Emissive For Static Lighting enabled.
+This is especially helpful when there are objects with an [[Emissive Material|Emissive Material]] and Use Emissive For Static Lighting enabled.
 And to disable [[Level Viewport]] > Show > Lighting Features > Screen Space Ambient Occlusion.
 And to disable [[Level Viewport]] > [[View Mode]] > Post Processing > Bloom.
 And to set [[Level Viewport]] > [[View Mode]] > Exposure > Fixed At some value.